 - Taxi is expensive.
 I know because a short ride of 10 minutes with Uber to the airport in Nice cost me 31 euros.
 So imagine a longer ride will triple the price and maybe more.

-- Bus number 100 €1.50, takes 45 minutes, plus the scenic view if you sit on the right side.
+- Bus number 100 costs €1.50 only, takes 45 minutes plus the scenic view if you sit on the right side of the window.

-You see, you have different options on how to get to Monte Carlo which doesn’t cost you a lot of money.
+You see, you have different options on how to get to Monaco which doesn’t cost you a lot of money.
 If you check the bus website Lignes d’Azur you’ll find the timetable.

 Find The Bus At Rue Fodere

 Take the stairs and cross the road when you get off the tram.
 The bus stop may be intricate to find, but if you ask anyone, they’ll point you there.
 Like any bus stop in Nice, you will see the bus number on the pole, and if you aren’t sure, do not hesitate to ask anyone.
 The people in Nice are accommodating and willing to help you compared to other cities in France.
 There are buses every 15 minutes to Monte Carlo if you missed the first one.
 And for the ticket, if you haven’t buy yet, you can purchase one from the driver for 1.50 euros.

-The bus makes a stop on the way to drop and pick up passengers and takes 45 minutes to get to Monte Carlo.
+The bus makes a stop on the way to drop off and pick up passengers and takes 45 minutes to get to Monte Carlo.
 Just sit back and enjoy the ride.
 Try to get a seat on the right side of the bus for a scenic view of the French Riviera.

-Phone Roaming Tips!
+Monaco Phone Roaming Tips!

 Be sure to close your mobile roaming before entering Monaco, as it can cost you a lot.
 Monaco is outside the European cell phone roaming; even opening my Google maps from time to time cost me so much.
 Suppose you are familiar with the app Maps.me – better to download these before your trip.
 It is an easy map to use as navigation for driving and walking because you don’t need the internet.
 Or get a city map at the visitor center near the bus stop (Casino).
 But sometimes I’m not satisfied using the paper map.
 Therefore I used my google maps; I forgot to download Monaco on (Maps.
 Me).
 Lessons to be learned next time.

-Where To Get Off In Monte Carlo
+Where To Get Off In Monte Carlo, Monaco

 From the moment you depart in Nice, you won’t miss a stop because each stop annunciates, and it also shows on the board.
 So you have an idea of where you are.
 Once you reach Monaco, the first stop is at Place de Armes.
 You will notice that many people are getting off here for the Palace.
-The next one is at the Port, where all the luxury yachts moored.
+The next one is at the Port, where all the luxury yachts are moored.
 The third stop is the Casino – if you need a city map, it is better to get off here before exploring Monte Carlo.
 The last one is Place de Moulins – a hilly location, and from here you have a beautiful view of Monte Carlo.
 Be sure to get off at one of the four stops because the bus will continue to Menton, where the end stops.

 Getting Around In Monte Carlo

 The tourist attractions are not far from each other, and walking is the best you can do.
 However, during my visit on the last day of April, they were preparing for the Grand Prix event, and some streets were not accessible, so I had to make some detours.
 Monaco is not completely flat because of its location on a rock in the Mediterranean Sea – some parts are steep.
 But there are elevators you can take.
 Some of them are not easy to find, so you will likely go faster with walking than searching for elevators.

 The only thing that can aggravate is the heat.
-It was over 30 degrees during my visit, which is strenuous, especially if you do some ascending walk.
-But no worry, you can take the bus anytime if you feel tired.
+It was over 30 degrees during my visit which is strenuous, especially if you do some ascending walking.
+But no worries, you can take the bus anytime if you feel tired.
 The city of Monte Carlo makes it easy for visitors to find the cheapest way to get around.
 Bus number 2 takes you to the tourist attraction for 1.50 euros.

 What Are Things To Do In One Day

-Please don’t get so excited.
+Please don’t get too excited.
 Monte Carlo is very photogenic, and it’s overwhelming where to begin.
 And with patience, you will see the tourist attractions by the end of the day.
 You can choose for yourself where to start!
 As I mentioned above, if coming by bus from Nice, you have to choose which stops you get off.
 I got off the bus at the casino and went to the visitor center for the city map.
 And from there, I started my walk and continued around.

 Monte Carlo Casino And The Square

 When you visit Monaco, you can hardly miss the Casino.
 It is also something Monte Carlo is known for, and it transports you to a completely different world.
 So whether you want to gamble or not, be sure to look inside.
 This Casino embellishes with statues, paintings, and beautiful stained glass windows.
 If you happen to be here in the morning, there’s a chance you can visit inside without being paid for the entrance.
 I only needed to show my covid-19 passport and ID.

 Monte Carlo has several beautiful gardens that you can visit.
 But some have an entry fee, such as the exotic garden, but it was closed during my visit.
 So if you want to visit one of the gardens without being charged – the Japanese Garden is well worth it.
 The location is just a ten-minute walk from the Casino.
 Feel a little bit of Japan while in Monaco, an authentic Japanese experience.
 It’s a lovely place to spend some time if you need to escape the crowded city.
 It’s Monaco’s green and quiet corner.

 It is between the Rocher (Monaco-Ville) in the west and Monte-Carlo behind Port Hercule.
-A wander through La Condamine has an unusual atmosphere in a typical Mediterranean decor.
+A wander through La Condamine has an unusual atmosphere with typical Mediterranean decor.
 You will find the market held daily in the square from 6:00 am to 2:00 pm, where you find regional products like fruits, vegetables, etc. If looking for reasonably priced food, this is the place to be.
 However, if you come here at noon, you may be sitting in a crowded place.
 I’m having trouble finding a table for me alone.

 The Prince Palace

-Wandering Through Narrow Medieval Streets
+Walk Through Monaco’s Medieval Streets

 You’ll get to the old town from Palace square.
 It is undoubtedly worth walking through the colorful narrow alleyways to find the terraces, shops, and souvenirs.
 The contrast around it didn’t feel like you were in Monaco – it is a place where fewer people are around.
 And without becoming fully aware, you will come out to a small square where you find the cathedral.
 Thus, it’s worth taking the time.

 You find the Cathedral in the old town not far from the Palace.
 An imposing building frequently visited by many when exploring Monaco’s Old Town.
 The beautiful interior is worth admiring—the churches with many histories where several Royal family members are burry in the crypt under the Cathedral.
 The Cathedral is open daily and free to visit.

-Palace Of Justice
+Monaco Palace Of Justice

 This impressive building is very close to the Cathedral.
 I accidentally stumbled upon it during my walk, and I didn’t know that is the Justice of the Palace in Monte Carlo.
 I only find out later on when looking at the photo.
 It has two staircases at the front that meet on a balcony on the first floor.
 The striking buildings can draw your attention and make you stand still for a moment.
 It is not open to visitors, which you can only admire from the outside.

 It is no doubt that shopping is one of the things to do in Monte Carlo.
 Remember, Monaco is a tax haven.
 Did you know that shopping in Monaco is entirely tax-free?
 Yes, it can be very tempting even if you only go window shopping.
 I wasn’t planning to buy anything, but walking on one of the shopping streets opened my eyes.